faurealban/vothilics-bot/README.md

 # Documentation

-This bot is written in python using *discord.py*
+This bot is written in python using `discord.py`

-test